 Ideal for slightly older kids 4 to 5yrs +

 You should be able to find one for around $180 new.
 There is a strong second hand market for these attachments.

 Great alternative to a car for around town transport.
 Good for multi children families.
 The set ups are either front or back, seats or trailers.
 Trailers can be enclosed or open.
 So you should be able to find something that suits your family dynamics.
 Ideal for flat smooth pathways and surfaces, not so great for hills as they are heavy.
 You can get around this by purchasing a battery powered one to assist you with hill climbing.

 Age range good 1yr to ……when they decide its not cool.
 These bikes are designed to carry loads so weight is not an issue.

 Financially this is a bigger investment but with everyday use you will get your money back in saved car bills.

-LINKS: See www.cargobike.co.nz or www.goodrotations.co.nz for good explanations of your options and to get an idea of pricing and what’s available in NZ.
+LINKS: See Using a Cargo Bike to Transport your Family.
 If you live in Auckland take a trip to Electric Bike Hub at 29 East Street, Eden Terrace.
 They have more than just “electric” bikes on offer – www.electricbicyclehubauckland.co.nz

 This could be so much fun.
 You can get modified tandem bikes that have platforms instead of pedals for the second rider so this is a good choice for children or any riders with disabilities.
 Tandems are a good touring option but by the time your child fits a standard tandem they will probably be a lot happier to ride all by themselves away from the view of your butt… Brands include Apollo, Schwinn, Polygon, KHS and they come in a range of styles – mountain, touring or road frames and this little beauty, see photo – Kulana Lua Tandem.